 The payday loan

 A payday loan has few requirements for consumers to meet.
 Normally all a customer needs to get started is to be over 18 years of age, have an active bank account and be employed.
 Some companies employ other rules, but in general, these are the basics.
 The request procedure is simple and quick.
 If a customer applies online, they usually get an answer regarding their approval within minutes.
 If they are approved, then the customer is given an amount of cash that is deposited into their bank account very quickly.
 The amount they receive is based on their income and can vary greatly between consumers.

 When it comes to paying back the loan, it’s just as easy.
 The loan company will automatically deduct the loan amount and the fee they charged, from the customer’s bank account on a specified date—usually the next payday.
-The simplicity of these loans is what makes them so popular among consumers.
+The simplicity of these fast loans for bad credit is what makes them so popular among consumers.
 They are quick, convenient and offer necessary cash to those who qualify.

 The one downside

 There is a downside to payday loans.
 The loans are meant to last for a very short amount of time and customers who use them this way should find them helpful.
 If a borrower doesn’t have the money on the specified date though, they can extend repayment to the next payday, but with a huge interest charge.
 This is where many customers get into trouble.
 Nancy Mae of Full-Time Lenders, Inc., said, “It’s crucial to pay off the loan and stay within the timeframe created.
 Customers who use their payday loan as a loan without an end-date end up paying huge fees.
 Interest on these loans can be as high as 50%.”

 The wise way to manage a payday loan